 The product page layout is clear with 7 big images of the shoe from different angles, plus a video.

-In fact, we reckon if you only looked at these three sections on each site without the branding of the navigation bar, you’d struggle to tell them apart.
+In fact, we reckon if you only looked at these sections on each site without the navigation bar branding, you’d struggle to tell them apart.
 And to be fair, why would you?
-It’s the product that’s the hero here, the product page is just a way to make it easy to sell.
+It’s the product that’s the hero here.
+The product page is just a way to make it easy to sell.

 There’s free express shipping for orders over $75 for metro areas.
 That means next business day delivery as standard.
 That beats the delivery price for The Iconic, and the delivery time for Myer.
 There’s 2-5 days for everywhere else, which is pretty standard.
 Orders placed before 11am get shipped the same day, which is again a good service level.

 These make Converse’s D2C a stronger delivery option than Myer.
-For fast delivery, it also beats The Iconic (as it doesn’t charge), though it doesn’t offer the same convenient time options (evening or weekend) as The Iconic.
+For fast delivery, it also beats The Iconic (as it doesn’t charge), though it doesn’t offer the same convenient time options (evening or weekend).

 Converse’s returns policy sits right next to the delivery information.
 It’s pretty clear.
 Items have to be unworn, able to be resold and with their original tags.
-The returns form comes with the invoice, and again you can use Parcelpoint or Australia Post.
+The returns form comes with the invoice.
+Again, you can use Parcelpoint or Australia Post.

 Their returns processing takes 3-5 days, which is faster than The Iconic.